About Over The Wall

 Where do I keep my own medicine?

-At Camp we have special lockers designated for personal items like phones and Volunteer medicines (which includes both prescription and over the counter medication.)
-Volunteer medication must be locked away at all times during Camp.
-You must also have informed us of any medications you are taking (this info would be on your application form, but if there are any changes after you submitted your application, please let us know.)
+Volunteer medication (which includes both prescription and over the counter medication) must be locked away at all times during Camp.
+You must also have informed us of any medications you are taking (this information would be on your application form, but if there are any changes after you submitted your application, please let us know.)

 When can I use my phone/ laptop?